I’d never seen a road like it.

 For starters, the wrecks aren’t nearly as accessible as I’d imagined.
 You’ll need a 4×4 at a minimum to get to most of them, they’re fairly spread out, and many of them have either been dissolved by the salty air and winds or dismantled to be sold as scrap metal.
 All of the wrecks I’d hoped to visit had vanished in recent years.

 And hey, it gives me one more reason to return to Namibia.
-Shipwreck-hopping in 2018: who’s in?
+Shipwreck-hopping along the Skeleton Coast: who’s in?

 We arrived in Swakopmund, and I wondered if we had accidentally managed to drive all the way to Europe.